Achondroplasia in Children

 • Fixing dental problems.
 A child may need to be treated by an orthodontist.
 This is a dentist with special training in fixing the alignment of teeth.

 • Treating ear infections right away.
-This is to avoid the risk of hearing loss.
+This is to prevent the risk of hearing loss.

-• Tests to look for bone problems.
+• Follow-up appointments to look for bone problems.
 The spine needs to be checked to prevent breathing problems.
 Breathing problems can happen if the upper end of the spine is compressed.
 Other bones need to be checked to prevent leg pain or loss of function.

 What are possible complications of achondroplasia in a child?